 Maximum power draw: 500 mA (programmatically limited by stock firmware.
 If your USB port is capable and you like bright LEDs, you can push it further)

 All of these specs, are, of course, subject to change.
 We have one more round of "design for manufacturing" before we lock in the design.
 (They're not likely to change much, but we're going to do everything we can to make your Model 01 a little bit smaller, a little bit lighter and a little bit brighter before we go to manufacturing.)
 If we change the Model 01 in some way that's a deal-breaker for you, we'd be happy to offer you an unconditional refund before your keyboard ships.

 Note: We completed the Kickstarter campaign for the Model 01 on July 15, 2015.
-We expect to ship in summer of 2016.
-If you pre-order today, we will charge your credit card immediately and your keyboard will be built as part of the initial production run.
+We initially expected to ship in mid-2016.
+In March of 2016, we ran into trouble with our manufacturer.
+As of now, we expect to ship in late 2016.
+We If you pre-order today, we will charge your credit card immediately and your keyboard will be built as part of the initial production run.
 We are, of course, happy to offer a full refund if you decide you don't want to wait for a Model 01 before your keyboard ships.